 Rather than fixating on finding the UX unicorn, employers should embrace the power of specialization and collaboration within their teams.
 Recognizing that UX design encompasses various specialized skills enables companies to build teams with complementary talents that work together to achieve greater outcomes.

 Additionally, UX folks should feel empowered to market their diverse skill sets without the pressure to be an all-encompassing UX unicorn.
 Embracing specialization allows designers to focus on their passions and areas of expertise, thereby delivering higher-quality work.
 By all means, develop range.
 The more generalized your knowledge and skills the smarter you will be, research shows.
 However, be more honest with yourself professionally and choose a specialty area.
 Once you do, you can add tremendous value instead of trying to be an “expert” in many areas that require depth.
 I’ve seen unintended unicorn (overconfident well-meaning souls) underperform because they thought they could do it all.
 Ultimately that hurts business.

 The concept of the UX unicorn is indeed alluring, promising a single individual who can master every facet of UX.
-However, it is essential for both managers and UX’ers to acknowledge the dark sides of this myth.
+However, it is essential for both managers and UX’ers to acknowledge the downsides of this myth.
 Employers must recognize that seeking a jack of all trades often results in diluted expertise.
 Meanwhile, employees should feel comfortable embracing their unique skills and areas of specialization.
 By embracing specialized roles, your UX team can move forward, creating impactful user experiences that truly make a difference.